x684867/nemesis_server/src/nodejs/deps/npm/doc/files/npm-folders.md

 ### Publishing

-Upon publishing, npm will look in the `node_modules` folder.
+Upon publishing, npm will look in the `node_packages` folder.
 If any of the items there are not in the `bundledDependencies` array, then they will not be included in the package tarball.